 They would come in handy for dinners with friends, she had said, her hands folded under her jaw like one about to pray, while her eyes shone with excitement or maybe it was brimming with tears.
 I could never tell anymore at that point.

-I didn’t have the heart to ask her what friends?
+I didn’t have the heart to ask her what friends.
 What dinners?
 She knew no one in Nigeria, and I hadn’t been home in fifteen years.
 I packed the shoes anyways.

 I fetched a pair of taupe Church’s Oxfords out of the shoe rack, stuck a shoehorn to the back of each and put them on.
 They were the most expensive thing I bought in my sixth year in the UK.
 Six years of smiling at strangers and colleagues who asked casually in gatherings if I felt lucky to be away from the wars and poverty in Africa.
-Six years of swallowing a retort, smiling and agreeing with them over a cup of warm tea, dry gin and cold camaraderie that I was indeed lucky to have escaped home.
+Six years of swallowing a retort, smiling and agreeing with them over a cup of warm tea, dry gin and cold camaraderie, that I was indeed lucky to have escaped home.

 The first time I saw the Church’s pair, they were on display at Harrods.
-I’d stared at the price tag for a long time; half my salary as a specialist registrar.
+I’d stared at the price tag for a long time, half my salary as a specialist registrar.
 When a polite attendant asked if I’d like to see other designers and ushered me towards cheaper brands, I refused, sauntered back to the Church’s and asked for the shoes to be packed.
-That month, the hunger pangs in my stomach grew into an aversion for the pair, but I didn’t mind.
+That month, the hunger pangs in my stomach grew into an aversion to the pair, but I didn’t mind.
 It was my five minutes of respite against constant assumptions that being different meant being small.

 As I left my apartment that morning, I ticked one thing off my mental chore list for the day.